Skip to main content

 Varies by program

-PG&E EV Fleet (waitlist through June 30, 2026), Flex Connect (where service headroom exists), or standard Rule 21 / Rule 16 interconnection.
-Our team prepares the application, the single-line, and the load schedule — and tracks PG&E milestones until energization.
+PG&E EV Fleet (fully subscribed; waitlist closed Jun 30, 2026), Flex Connect (where service headroom exists), or standard Rule 21 / Rule 16 interconnection.
+Our team prepares the application, the single-line, and the load schedule, and tracks PG&E milestones until energization.

 04